 Planning a trip to Italy for the first time?
-The below destination guide provides quick and easy recommendations for dining, hotels and hostels, and sightseeing, making for the perfect first timer’s guide to Milan
+The below guide shares recommendations for dining, hotels, and sightseeing making for the perfect first timer’s guide to Milan!

 Why Milan Should be on Every Italy Bucketlist

-While there are plenty of beautiful beaches and mountain terrains to be explored throughout many other cities and regions in Italia, a trip to the bustling metropolis of Milan isn’t one of them (spoiler alert: that’s the city’s biggest charm).From Prague, it’s a quick 1 hour 15 minute flight — direct through Ryan Air starting at 19 Euros, but one can find affordable flights from most major cities.
-Of course, one could easily travel a couple hours south to the seaside cliffs of Cinque Terre, or take a day trip a few hours north to the Swiss region of Ticino, but this post pays homage to to all things Milano (including gelato…all the gelato).
+While there are plenty of beautiful beaches and mountain terrains to explore throughout Italy, a trip to the bustling metropolis of Milan isn’t one of them.
+(Spoiler alert: that’s the city’s biggest charm).From Prague, it’s a quick 1 hour 15 minute flight direct through Ryan Air.
+Starting at 19 Euros, you can find affordable flights to Milan from most major cities.
+Of course, one could easily travel a couple hours south to the seaside cliffs of Cinque Terre.
+Oppositely, one could drive a few hours north to the Swiss region of Ticino.
+However, this guide to Milan pays homage to to all things…Milano.
+Including gelato…all the gelato.

-Even with its gritty exterior, Milan is home to some of the most romantic and majestic art museums, shopping galleries, and historical churches in the world.
-Read below to learn more about where to eat, where to stay, and where to spend time sightseeing for both short and longterm visits.
+Even with its gritty exterior, Milan is home to the best of romantic and majestic Italian culture.
+Art museums, shopping galleries, and historical churches are all for the taking and exploring.
+Read the guide to Milan below to learn more about where to eat, stay, and sightsee for a 3-day itinerary.

 A two-minute walk from Milan’s Central Train Station, one will discover the Ostello Bello Grande hostel.
-Upon entering the lobby, laughter and piano tunes fill the air, making it easy to see why it’s been consecutively voted as the top hotel chain in the world on Hostelworld.com.
+Here, laughter and piano tunes fill the air, making it easy to see why it’s the top hotel chain in the world according to Hostelworld.com.

-The scent of fresh pasta wafts through the air and glasses filled with chilled pinot grigio are passed around freely like tiny Christmas gifts (a complimentary glass is given to everyone upon check-in).
+The scent of fresh pasta wafts through the air.
+Glasses filled with complimentary chilled pinot grigio are passed around freely like tiny Christmas gifts.
+(These are given to all guests upon check-in).

-After bags are taken and stowed, guests are led around to the other side of the lobby where a full-service bar and complimentary Italian family-style buffet await.
+After bags are taken, guests are led around to the lobby where a complimentary Italian family-style buffet awaits.

-Fresh breads, cheeses, fruits, veggie dips, and a variety of pasta dishes are all made available for the Ostello Bello Grande guests every night.
-After meaningful conversation with other travelers and a round or two or three of plates, guests are shown to their rooms.
-The hostel offers numerous options for accommodations based on whether or not a traveler wants to meet and mingle, or simply enjoy peace-and-quiet after a long journey.
+Fresh breads, cheeses, fruits, veggie dips, and a variety of pasta dishes are all made every night.
+After meaningful conversation with other travelers and multiple rounds of plates, guests are shown to their rooms.
+The hostel offers numerous options for accommodations.
+The room assignment is based on whether or not a traveler wants to meet and mingle, or simply enjoy peace-and-quiet.

 To get the full hostel experience, it is recommended that guests book an 8-bed room or larger with a shared bathroom.
 However, 6-bed, 4-bed, and private suites that fit up to two people are also available.